adityatripathi05/Universal-Authentication-Platform/SRS.md

 - Implement alerting for service degradation
 - Provide debugging endpoints for troubleshooting

-### 3.4 Security Core Features
+### 3.4 Security Features

-#### 3.4.1 Threat Protection (FR-SECURITY-001)
+#### 3.4.1 Core Threat Protection (FR-SECURITY-001)
-**Description**: System shall implement core security protections
+**Description**: System shall offer essential security features to protect authentication services

 **User Stories**:
-- As a developer, I want UAP to protect against brute force attacks
+- As a developer, I require UAP to shield our app from brute force intrusions
-- As a developer, I want rate limiting on authentication attempts
+- As a developer, I want controls like rate limiting on login attempts
-- As a developer, I want to detect suspicious login patterns
+- As a developer, I need to identify and respond to unusual login behavior
-- As a developer, I want to log security events
+- As a developer, I demand comprehensive security event logging

 **Acceptance Criteria**:
-- Implement configurable rate limiting per IP/user
+- Configurable rate limiting per IP/user
-- Support account lockout after failed attempts
+- Lockout policies following consecutive failed logins
-- Detect and log suspicious authentication patterns
+- Detection and logging for unusual login attempts
-- Implement CAPTCHA integration points for middleware
+- Middleware points for CAPTCHA and other security checks
-- Support IP whitelisting/blacklisting
+- Support for IP whitelisting and blacklisting
-- Provide security event logging
+- Detailed security event logging
-- Support geolocation-based access controls
+- Incorporates geolocation-based access constraints

 #### 3.4.2 Token Security (FR-SECURITY-002)
 **Description**: System shall implement secure token management